dogecoin/dogecoin/doc/README_osx.md

 Deterministic OS X Dmg Notes.

-Working OS X DMGs are created in Linux by combining a recent clang, the Apple binutils (ld, ar, etc) and DMG authoring tools.
+Working OS X DMGs are created in Linux by combining a recent clang, the Apple binutils (ld, ar, etc.) and DMG authoring tools.

 Apple uses clang extensively for development and has upstreamed the necessary functionality so that a vanilla clang can take advantage.
 It supports the use